anto112/Moil_ubuntu_new_version/README.md

 <img src="/Picture/exec.jpg" />

-When you get in docker system, it will change the terminal color, that is to distinguish with the terminal host. to make sure your docker environment can running user interface apps, you can typing **xclock**. it will show the picture like .
+When you get in docker system, it will change the terminal color, that is to distinguish with the terminal host. to make sure your docker environment can running user interface apps, you can typing **xclock**.

-or you also can running the container directly connect to terminal. just remove the command **-d** and **-- name** . look like picture bellow this.
+or you also can running the container directly connect to terminal. this is another way to running container in your PC. to running following this way, you just need remove the command **-d** and **-- name** . look like picture bellow this. it will get in to docker system.

 <img src="/Picture/drcnt.jpg" />